speechly/cli/docs/utterances.md

 # utterances

-Get a sample of recent utterances.
+Get a sample of recent utterances

 ### Usage